 - Sauces like tomato sauce and soy sauce

 - Chewable vitamins, another surprising one but these are made with added sugar

 For optimal oral health, do your best to avoid these foods and beverages.
 However, when they are consumed, be sure to rinse, brush, and floss to keep your smile bright and white.
-In addition, if possible go for alternatives like sugarless gum, dairy products, fruits and vegetables rich in fiber, and green and black teas.
+In addition, if possible go for alternatives like sugarless gum, dairy products, fruits and vegetables rich in fiber.
 These foods and drinks will help to balance out some of the negative effects that come from consuming food that is bad for your teeth.